Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Common symptoms of dermatitis - skin lesions are observed in the area around the eyes, lips, anus, on inside ear, groin (as in the photo below) and armpits, interdigital space.

-At first, the skin turns red, as the disease progresses, signs appear chronic inflammation...
-Hair falls out, in areas of baldness, hyperpigmentation or acanthosis black is visible.
-The situation is aggravated by the secondary microflora, which leads to even greater inflammation.
+At first the skin turns red, as the disease progresses, signs appear chronic inflammation.
+Hair falls out, hyperpigmentation or acanthosis nigricans is visible in areas of baldness.
+The situation is aggravated by secondary microflora, leading to even greater inflammation.

-The most unpleasant symptom is an intolerable itching that makes the dog nervous.
+The most unpleasant symptom is unbearable itching, which makes the dog nervous.
 In addition, scratching injures the tissue, which in turn leads to the formation of wounds with the subsequent development of a purulent process (pyoderma).

-Chronic dermatitis is characterized by sclerotization: the skin thickens, dries up, takes on a wrinkled appearance of a brownish tint.
+Chronic dermatitis is characterized by sclerotization: the skin thickens, dries, and takes on a wrinkled, brownish appearance.

-The photo shows the manifestation of atypical dermatitis on the belly and groin of a dog.
+The photo shows a manifestation of atypical dermatitis on the stomach and groin of a dog.

 Symptoms of dermatitis in dogs